lwansbrough/HolographicJS/README.md

 # HolographicJS

-A C++ Windows Runtime Component for hosting Windows Holographic built with Javascript and WebGL.
+A C++ Windows Runtime Component for hosting Windows Holographic apps built with Javascript and WebGL.

 ## Purpose